Classifying solutions of ${\rm SU}(n+1)$ Toda system around a singular source: Canonical unitary curves associated with solutions

-such that in one of these $k$ groups, each local exponent differs from the other by integers and the local exponents are in strictly ascending order; and any two local exponents lying in different groups are mutually distinct modulo integers.
-Using both the unitary monodromy property of \eqref{equ:unitary} and the Frobenius method \cite[Section 3.4.1]{Kohno:1999} solving the Fuchsian equation \eqref{equ:Fuchs}, we could rule out the possible logarithmic singularities of solutions to \eqref{equ:Fuchs}.
-Hence, there exists $M$ in ${\rm GL}(n+1,\,{\Bbb C})$ such that
+such that in one of these groups, each local exponent differs from the other by integers and the local exponents are in strictly ascending order; and any two local exponents lying in different groups are mutually distinct modulo ${\Bbb Z}$.
+Recall that $\beta_0<\beta_1< \cdots<\beta_n$ are all the local exponents of the $(n+1)$ order linear differential equation \eqref{equ:Fuchs}, of which $0$ is a regular singularity.
+By using the Frobenius method \cite[Section 3.4.1]{Kohno:1999}, we have the following set of fundamental solutions of this equation on $D^*$: {